deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 1. Check if the deletion lead to the etcd cluster losing its quorum:
    * If the deletion does not lead to the etcd cluster losing its quorum:
-     * If a virtual machine with a master node can be deleted (there are no other necessary services on it), then you can delete the virtual machine in the usual way;
+     * If a virtual machine with a master node can be deleted (there are no other necessary services on it), then you can delete the virtual machine in the usual way.
      * If you can't delete the master right away (for example, it is used for backups or it is involved in the deployment process), then you have to stop the Container Runtime on the node:
        In the case of Docker:
        ```shell